-RESOLUTION NO. 5947
+RESOLUTION NO. 6053

-A RESOLUTION ADOPTING AN UPDATED INVESTMENT POLICY AND REPEALING RESOLUTION 5852.
+A RESOLUTION ADOPTING AN UPDATED INVESTMENT POLICY AND REPEALING RESOLUTION NO. 5947

-WHEREAS, ORS 294.135 requires cities to periodically review and revise their written investment policies; and
+WHEREAS, ORS Section 294.135 requires cities to periodically review their written investment policies; and

-WHEREAS, ORS 294.135 (1)(a) requires the Oregon Short Term Fund Board (OSTFB) to review and comment on major policy revisions; and
+WHEREAS, ORS Section 294.135 (1)(a) requires the Oregon Short Term Fund Board (OSTFB) to review and comment on major policy revisions; and

-WHEREAS, the OSTFB has reviewed and commented on the City of Albany Investment Policy; and

-WHEREAS, the OSTFB has found that the statutory policy review requirement for the City of Albany has been satisfied; and
+WHEREAS, the OSTFB has reviewed and commented on the City of Albany Investment Policy and has found that the statutory policy review requirement has been satisfied; and